mozilla/mentat/docs/worked-examples.md

  [:db/add 1236 :address/mailing_address "The Office Factory, South St, Anywhere, WA 12345, USA"]]
 ```

-You can see here how changes are minimal and correspond to real changes in the domain, which helps with syncing.
+You can see here how changes are minimal and correspond to real changes in the domain — two properties that help with syncing.
 There is no duplication of strings.

 We can find everyone who works at The Office Factory in a simple query without comparing strings across 'records':